 In Burano, you have at your disposal many shops selling laces, clothes, or home decor.
 But you can also buy the famous Burano biscuits as a souvenir for yourself, family or friends.

-To conclude: I have lined up all the essential information to organize a tour of the islands.
-If you do it yourself, I recommend buying a travel guide or searching the internet for some basic historical data to understand what you will see.
+To conclude: I have lined up all the essential 10 things to know before visiting the islands of the Lagoon of Venice.
+I recommend buying a travel guide or searching the internet for some basic historical data to understand what you will see.

 For everything else, just send me an email for tours or quotes that will be carried out thanks to the travel agencies I collaborate with.
 For all the information, write a message under this post or send me an email at email@example.com.